One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV: Setup

 \section{Setup}

-We observe a random sample of $n$ units indexed by $i$, with data on outcome variable, $Y_{i}$, a scalar treatment variable, $D_i$, a vector of covariates, $X_i$, and a scalar instrument, $Z_i$.
+The sample is assumed to consist of $n$ units indexed by $i$, with data on outcome variable, $Y_{i}$, a scalar treatment variable, $D_i$, a vector of covariates, $X_i$, and a scalar instrument, $Z_i$.
 Population regressions of outcome and treatment on the instrument and covariates define the reduced form and first stage.
 These are written as follows:

 The parameter of interest is $\beta=\frac{\delta}{\pi}$, the ratio of the reduced-form and first-stage regression coefficients on $Z_{i}$.
-Provided that the instrument, $Z_i$, satisfies an exclusion restriction and is relevant (i.e.\ $\pi\neq 0$), this parameter measures the effect of $D_{i}$ on $Y_{i}$.
+Provided that the instrument, $Z_i$, satisfies an exclusion restriction and is relevant (i.e.\ $\pi\neq 0$), this parameter captures the causal effect of $D_{i}$ on $Y_{i}$.
 More generally, if treatment effects are heterogeneous and a monotonicity condition holds, $\beta$ is a weighted average of individual causal effects \parencite{ImAn94,AnIm95}.
+While treatment effect heterogeneity affects the interpretation of $\beta$, heterogeneity has no bearing on the behavior of the estimators and inference procedures considered in our \ac{just-ID IV} setting.